ActivitySim/populationsim/docs/index.rst

 PopulationSim is an open platform for population synthesis.
-It emerged from Oregon DOT's desire to build a shared, open, platform that could be easily adapted for statewide, regional, and urban transporation planning needs.
+It emerged from Oregon DOT's desire to build a shared, open, platform that could be easily adapted for statewide, regional, and urban transportation planning needs.

 Additional information about the PopulationSim development effort is on the